Muhlex/iw4x-ttt/docs/TTT.md

 ### ![](./items/radar.png)&ensp;Radar
 The Radar acts similar to the MW2 UAV:
 The position of all players is periodically shown on the minimap.
-It does not discern between player roles.
+It does not discern between player's roles.
 Contrary to the base game, the Radar cannot be destroyed and will stay active indefinitely.

 <details>